 Curious about how secure your password is?
-Go to https://howsecureismypassword.net/ and try it out – you might be shocked at the result!
+Try it out with the password security tester – you might be shocked at the result!

 Research has shown that anywhere from 50% to 80% of passwords are reused across multiple sites – if you take the incident last year where thieves stole more than 6 million passwords from Linkedin that means that anywhere from 3 million to 4.8m million of those passwords are being used elsewhere.
 A lot of that will be for things like Facebook or Gmail and so on, which on a personal level would be devastating, but would have quite a narrow impact but imagine if those same passwords we being used on things like Natural HR or Salesforce.com or for your bank (incidentally this is one of the main reasons why banks choose to not use just passwords for login)?